-- 1. Create a role named ReadsStuff. - 2.
+- Create a role named ReadsStuff. - 2.
 Create a user named ReadOnly and grant this user the ReadsStuff role. - 3.
 Create a role named WritesStuff and grant this role the ReadsStuff role. - 4.
 Grant the WritesStuff role the any-uri privilege, as well as any execute privileges needed for your application code. - 5.
 Create a user named LoadsStuff and grant this user the WritesStuff role.
 When you load documents, load them as the LoadsStuff user and give each document an update and insert permission for the WritesStuff role and a read permission for the ReadsStuff role.

-Here is sample code to create a set of permissions to do this as an option to either the xdmp:document-insert function or the xdmp:document-load function:
+Here is sample code to create a set of permissions with xdmp:permission():